North Carolina Zoo: Africa

 The Forest Edge habitat is a 3.5 acre, lightly wooded grassland enclosure with plains zebras, common ostriches, and reticulated giraffes.
-The Watani Grasslands Reserve mimics the great savannas of Africa, totaling 47 acres and is home to a herd of African bush elephants.
-Nearby southern white rhinoceroses, Thomson's gazelles, addra gazelles, waterbucks, sitatungas, fringe-eared oryxes and greater kudu all share a habitat, designed to look as one continuous expanse with the elephants looking out at the rhinos and the antelope.
-Chimpanzees can be seen in the Kitera Forest habitat.
+The Watani Grasslands Reserve mimics the great savannas of Africa, totaling 47 acres and is home to a herd of African elephants.
+Nearby southern white rhinoceroses, Thomson's gazelles, addra gazelles, waterbucks, fringe-eared oryxes, greater kudu, and bongos all share a habitat, designed to look as one continuous expanse with the elephants looking out at the rhinos and the antelope.
+Chimpanzees can be seen in the Kibale Forest habitat.
 Western lowland gorillas inhabit the Forest Glade exhibit.
-Lions, hamadryas baboons and red river hogs each have their own habitats.
-Ring-tailed lemurs and red ruffed lemurs from neighboring Madagascar were added to the Africa region after a refurbishment of the former patas monkey habitat.
+Lions, hamadryas baboons, and red river hogs each have their own habitats.
+Red-ruffed lemurs from neighboring Madagascar were also in the Africa region after a refurbishment of the former patas monkey habitat.

 Art

-The North Carolina Zoo is home to a large collection of art, primarily sculpture but also murals, mosaics, and paintings.
+The North Carolina Zoo is home to a large collection of art, primarily sculpture, although there are also murals, mosaics, and paintings.
 Primarily depictions of animals and their habitats, the artwork uses a variety of materials including marble, steel, bronze, fiberglass, limestone, glass, cement, and others.
 The Zoo's art is intended to enliven and enrich the guest experience and help fulfill its mission by "promoting individual discovery and new ways of thinking."